D4wnstar/wiki-generator/README.md

 # Wiki Generator

-The Wiki Generator is an [Obsidian](https://obsidian.md/) plugin designed to make it easy and convenient to publish your notes online for the whole world to see (or just your friends), while allowing you to keep working on Obsidian without having to touch any sort of code - unless you want to!
+The Wiki Generator is an [Obsidian](https://obsidian.md/) plugin designed to make it convenient to publish your notes online for others to see, while still allowing you to do all of your writing in Obsidian.

-*How does it work?* In short, the Wiki Generator takes notes and files from your local vault and converts them into a web-friendly format.
-It also handles special format tags that you can use to modify how each page looks before it reaches the web.
-Then, it uploads them to your own remote database and finally instructs your website to update using all of your new content.
-Your changes are applied in less than a minute or two.
+*How does it work?* In short, the Wiki Generator takes notes and files from your Obsidian vault and converts them into a format a website can use.
+It also handles special syntax that you can use to customize how your notes are displayed on the web.
+Then, it uploads your notes to your website, which you can get a copy of in a minute or two.
+Your website automatically updates to reflect these changes.
+Once you set things up, you only need to press a single button to sync your website with your vault.

 *Want an example?* [This plugin's documentation](https://wiki-generator-documentation.vercel.app/) is entirely published using the Wiki Generator.